 Saint Vincent College is ranked first in Pennsylvania, and 30th nationwide, among the Best Colleges for the Money by College Factual (www.collegefactual.com), a site that uses customizable outcomes-based tools and rankings systems to guide students through the college selection process.

-Forbes business magazine again listed Saint Vincent College in 2016 among the Top 300 Best Value Colleges in the nation on its annual ranking of America’s Best Colleges.
-Saint Vincent also was No. 119 among Liberal Arts Colleges, No. 121 in the Northeast and No. 109 in Grateful Grads, an ROI measure based on the concept that the best colleges produce successful people who make enough money in their careers to be charitable and give back to their alma mater.
+In its annual ranking of America’s Top Colleges, Forbes business magazine again listed Saint Vincent College, also placing it No. 104 in Grateful Grads, an ROI measure based on the concept that the best colleges produce successful people who make enough money in their careers to be charitable and give back to their alma mater.
 For more information, visit www.forbes.com.

-Saint Vincent College was ranked on Washington Monthly’s national list of best Liberal Arts Colleges based on social mobility, research and service, in the publication’s 2016 rankings.
+Saint Vincent College was ranked on Washington Monthly’s national list of best Liberal Arts Colleges based on social mobility, research and service, as well as listed in its “Best Bang for the Buck” in the Northeast, in the publication’s 2016 rankings.

 Is College Worth It?